About & Press History

 All submissions considered for acquisition are subject to a rigorous peer review process in which at least two external readers are selected from among distinguished scholars in the appropriate fields.
 The Board of Editors currently consists of faculty members from the departments of Art History, English, History, and Languages, Literatures, and Cultures, as well as the Vice Provost for Libraries ex-officio.
 The Board meets six times per year and plays a crucial role in determining the editorial direction of the press.
 Julia Oestreich currently serves as director.

 The University of Delaware Press carries out all acquisitions activities from its offices in the Morris Library on the University of Delaware’s main campus in Newark.
-It is partnered with the University of Virginia Press, which shares editorial responsibilities, and provides production and distribution services.
+It is partnered with Rutgers University Press, which provides production, marketing, and distribution services.
 The University of Delaware maintains full control of its imprint, leveraging this partnership to continue publishing the high-quality scholarship for which it is known.

 History of the Press